MagneticSoul7/10-SQL/README.md

 ## User Story

-AS A USER
+AS A USER who is a business owner,
 <br>
 <br>
-I WANT
+I WANT something to help me view and manage the departments, roles, and employees in my company,
 <br>
 <br>
-SO THAT
+SO THAT I can plan my business and keep it organized.
 <br>

 ## Installation